 - You will be placed in a holding cell.
 If there are a lot of arrests, you will have to wait a while to get processed.

-- Firstly, you will answer some basic questions, such as what is your legal name, home address, birth date and an emergency contact.
+- Firstly, you will answer some basic questions, such as what your legal name is, home address, birth date and an emergency contact.

 - Also, you will also be asked about your medical and psychological history.

 - You will be issued an inmate ID number.

 - Any personal property you have will be taken from you and stored until you get released from jail.

 - You will then be allowed to make a phone call in order to call a member of your family, friend, or bail bondsman.

 - If you are expected to be released shortly, they will let you wear your own clothes, otherwise you will have to wear a jumpsuit.

 Have you ever been booked into jail?
 If you have, please share your experience so others can benefit from your story.
 How long did it take to get through intake?
 Were you treated fairly?
 Do you have any tips that could help others get through the process?